Darrow8/wiki-search/README.md

 ## The Philosophy Phenomenon
 It has been found that for virtually every page in Wikiepdia (~97%) eventually lead to philosophy.
 Which is pretty neat and *philisophical* in itself.
 The remaining ~3% go to pages without any links or they end up in an infinite loop.
-Philosophy ends up
+Philosophy ends up going to metaphysics which creates a loop between the two.

 Find more on this topic here: https://en.wikipedia.org/wiki/Wikipedia:Getting_to_Philosophy